Ty France Player Props: Mariners vs. Orioles

-The Seattle Mariners, including Ty France (.421 on-base percentage in past 10 games, 93 points above season-long percentage), battle starting pitcher Kyle Gibson and the Baltimore Orioles at T-Mobile Park, Friday at 10:10 PM ET.
+The Seattle Mariners, including Ty France (.395 on-base percentage in past 10 games, 65 points above season-long percentage), battle starter Cole Irvin and the Baltimore Orioles at T-Mobile Park, Saturday at 9:40 PM ET.

-In his last game, he had two hits (going 2-for-3 with a double and an RBI) against the Padres.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Orioles.

 Ty France Game Info & Props vs. the Orioles